Can I be searched at school

 If you do not consent, a Headteacher or a member of staff authorised by the Headteacher can carry out a search for prohibited items where there are reasonable grounds for suspecting that you are carrying a prohibited item.

 When being searched, you can only be told to take off ‘outer clothing’.
 ‘Outer clothing’ means clothing that is not worn next to the skin or immediately over underwear.
-School staff cannot carry out an intimate search; this can only be carried out by the police.

 Can a teacher use force to search me?